Rip current statement issued for Camden County until early Monday morning

 Don't panic - rip currents won’t pull you underwater.

-Don’t swim towards the beach against the rip current.
-Instead, swim parallel to the beach and out of the rip current.
+Trying to swim directly toward the beach when caught in a rip current is futile and exhausting.
+The current is too strong.
+Instead, swim parallel to the shore and away from the rip current's grip.

 Seek lifeguarded beaches for added safety:

-Whenever feasible, choose beaches with lifeguards on duty.
-Their trained eyes and rapid response can be a lifesaver in water emergencies.
+Whenever possible, opt for beaches with lifeguards.
+Their watchful eyes and swift response can make all the difference in a water emergency.

 Never swim alone on unguarded beaches:

-If you choose to swim on beaches without a lifeguard, never swim alone.
-Take a friend and have that person take a cell phone so that person can call 911 for help.
+If you choose to swim at beaches without lifeguards, make it a rule never to swim solo.
+Always bring a friend, and ensure that person has a cell phone to call 911 in case of an emergency.

 With these insights into rip currents and how to react, you can enhance your safety when enjoying the beach.
 Stay informed, stay vigilant, and prioritize your well-being while relishing the surf.